 4. Do your stock numbers add up?

 Check your stock reconciliations against your gauges.
 Do the numbers match?
-If they don’t, there are a number of things that could be going awry:
+If they don’t, there’s a number of things that could be going awry:

 - Your gauges may not be working properly.